Kintyre/ksconf/docs/source/cmd_combine.rst

     :path: combine
     :nodefault:

+    --banner -b : @after
+        For other on-going *combine* operations, it's helpful to inform any .conf file readers or potential editors that the file is automatically generated and therefore could be overwritten again.
+        For one-time *combine* operations, the default banner can be suppresed by passing in an empty string (``''``)

 You may have noticed similarities between the ``combine`` and :ref:`merge <ksconf_cmd_merge>` subcommands.
 That's because under the covers they are using much of the same code.
 The combine